 There is an important fact we need to understand before we can label each of the gems in the breastplate with a tribal name.
-The method most people in the Western world (including those who wrote the KJV, NKJV and most other Bibles) read and write is in the direction of left to right (the method you are using to read this text).
+The method most people in the Western world (including those who translated the Bible into English) read and write is in the direction of left to right (the method you are using to read this text).
 Ancient Hebrew, however, wrote and read in the direction starting on the right side of a particular line of text and went left.

 Going right to left, Simeon's name is on the middle stone, while Levi's name is on the row's far left stone (there are three stones in each row).
 Judah, the fourth son, has his name on the far right precious stone in the second row, and so on (Gemstones in the Breastplate, page 7).

 Hebrew's right to left method of reading and writing also affects the exact placement of the gems within the breastplate.
 For example, based on this study series, the first three stones in the first row (Exodus 28:17), using our English method for listing things left to right, are the Carnelian, Peridot and an Emerald.
 The actual placement of the stones, however, begins with the first gemstone (Carnelian) placed on the far right of the first row.